ycpcs/cs320-spring2017/lectures/lecture03.md

 		.2: Customer may cancel purchase

-**Let's work an example: Automated Teller Machine (ATM):**
+**Let's work an example: Uber (Ride Sharing App):**

 -	Who are the possible actors?

 <!-- commenting out the answers

 -   Customer
+-   Uber App on smartphone
--   Bank system (this is software, but it is external to the ATM system, so it's considered an actor)
+-   Uber system (this is software, but it is external to the Customer and the App, so it is considered an actor)
--   Bank employee who adds cash, collects deposits, etc.
--	Service technician, installs, repairs, replaces, etc.
+-   Uber Driver
+-   Credit Card company (authorizes payments)

 --->